Open topic with navigation

 Visitor Context enables marketers to deliver personalized content to site visitors through context-based rules that automatically place visitors into groups based on browsing behavior.

 Use Visitor Context options to create rules that add anonymous or authenticated users to named groups based on referring URL, search terms used, IP address, or browser attributes.
 You can then conditionally render what visitors see based on group membership, as you can with other CommonSpot groups.
-See the CommonSpot demo site and the Demo Site Guide for good examples and explanations, respectively, for using Visitor Context features.

 Note that these groups are completely separate from other CommonSpot groups and cannot be handled the same way.
 For example, you cannot directly assign ownership or site, subsite, page or element security to any individual Visitor Context group.
 You can only add Visitor Context Groups to existing Groups.